 In June, 2015, Ron Paul was once again warning everyone about “a day of reckoning” for the US stock market.

 In October, 2015, Donald Trump warned of a looming economic recession.
 He also stated that the stock market was in a bubble.
+This was before he became president and started to cheer it on.

 In March, 2016, Paul B. Farrell wrote in Market Watch that it was time to start planning for a 50% market crash.
 A quote from his article: